raghvendra03/66-Days-of-Data/README.md

 ### Day 36
 * Today spent some time on python exercises on Leetcode.
 Watched this video on Exploratory Data Analysis in Python using pandas by @thedataprof

+### Day 37
+* Performed EDA on a banking loan dataset to determine if an individual will fully repay or debit their loan.
+Completed days 10 &11 of #30daysofML